Texas Charter Township, Michigan

-Texas Charter Township, officially named the Charter Township of Texas, is a charter township of Kalamazoo County, in the U.S. state of Michigan.
-As of the 2010 census, the township population was 14,697, up from 10,919 at the 2000 census.
+Texas Charter Township is a charter township in Kalamazoo County in the U.S. state of Michigan.
+As of the 2020 census, the township population was 17,691, up from 14,697 at the 2010 census.
 It encompasses the entire portion of the survey township T3S R12W.

 The Texas Township Campus of Kalamazoo Valley Community College is located on the southern side of West O Avenue, just east of 8th Street South.

 Geography

 The township is in western Kalamazoo County, bordered to the east by the city of Portage and to the west by the village of Mattawan in Van Buren County.
 According to the United States Census Bureau, the township has a total area of 94.0 km2, of which 89.1 km2 are land and 5.0 km2, or 5.28%, are water.

 Interstate 94 crosses the northern part of the township, leading east to Kalamazoo and west to Benton Harbor.
 US 131 is a north–south highway that runs just east of the township boundary in the city of Portage.
 Texas Township wholly contains the Al Sabo Preserve, which straddles Portage Creek through southwestern Kalamazoo County.